This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is psychological abuse of the elderly diagnosed?

-The elder's caregiver will ask about his health.
-The caregiver may ask how his carer speaks to him and treats him.
+The elder's healthcare provider will ask about his health.
+The healthcare provider may ask how his carer speaks to him and treats him.
 He may also ask about how the carer takes care of him each day.

 How is psychological abuse of the elderly treated?